Experience this unique conference for early childhood educators!

 What will I learn?

 You will expand and deepen your early childhood knowledge base, develop skills that improve your professional preparation and practice, and sharpen your ability to use effective, active learning approaches.
-The theme for the 2013 Institute is Developmentally Appropriate Practice: The Next Era.
+The theme for the 2015 Institute is The Early Childhood Professional We All Want: What Will It Take to Get Us There?
 In addition to theme-related sessions, the Institute also covers many other topics.

 What happens at Institute?